fanypilar/fpilarova_masters/README.md

 ## Files in folder "stress_molecules":

-- "stress_molecules.csv" contains all stress molecules used for the analysis, i.e. those that were HGNC-checked and their sequences were available on NCBI website
+- "stress_molecules.csv" contains all stress molecules used for the analysis, i.e. those that were HGNC-checked and their sequences were available in the NCBI databases

 # Additional information:
 The CAASTools Discovery analysis on files from "CAASTools_files folder" is then run in Ubuntu Linux.